olbrichattila/edatutorial/README.md

 # EDA tutorial

-This is a work in progress repository for EDA Event Driven tutorial video series (on my Hungarian YouTube channel)
+This is a work in progress repository for EDA Event Driven tutorial video series (on my ***Hungarian YouTube*** channel)

+> Note: The producers and consumers use replace in go.mod to access the shared module.
+In a real-world setup, this shared module would live in a separate GitHub repository and replace would not be used.
+It is included here only to keep all the code in one place for the sake of this tutorial.

 ---